-Something that you might notice after switching to a holistic diet is the amount of #2 bathroom trips your dog takes.
+After switching to a holistic diet, you might notice the number of #2 bathroom trips your dog takes.
 Their bowel movements may even be smaller.
 When a dog eats a low-quality diet, their body flushes out a lot more “waste material” from fillers than a high-quality diet; this causes more frequent bowel movements.
 A holistic dog food could eventually scale your dog down to only 1 or 2 bowel movements a day.

-Some dog owners have found that their dogs have completely done a 180 when it comes to their allergies after moving to a holistic diet.
-Allergies that can cause things such as: itching, dry skin, hair loss, flaking skin, etc. can all be managed with the vitamins and nutrients, such as fish oil and Vitamin E, found in a more holistic diet.
+Some dog owners have found that their dogs have completely done a 180 regarding their allergies after moving to a holistic diet.
+Allergies that can cause itching, dry skin, hair loss, flaking skin, etc. can all be managed with the vitamins and nutrients, such as fish oil and vitamin E, found in a more holistic diet.

 Dogs that suffer from grain allergies or sensitivities can benefit greatly from a grain-free holistic diet.
 Bringing in the proper amount of vitamins and nutrients to ensure healthy digestion.

 Where Do I Buy Holistic Food & Which Brands Are The Best?